panieldark/meteor-game/README.md

 # meteor-game

+UPDATE (12Feb2019): this was my first attempt at OOP.
+Much of the code is repetitive and I learned alot from it; I have left this untouched so I can look back upon it later.

 ## Description

 Meteor is a game wherein the user controls a UFO object, and attempts to survive as long as possible